 Large Flowered Stonecress

 Details3-4" x 6-7" wide.
-Large Flowered Stonecress is a wonderful Old World plant grown for its fragrant clusters of small pink flowers held over evergreen bright blue foliage.
-A neat grower that forms small mounds of compact stems, this wildflower is excellent for the dry garden thriving in hot, sunny dry growing conditions once established.
+Aethionema grandiflorum (Persian Stonecress) covers itself from spring to summer with fragrant soft pink flowers held over evergreen, bright blue foliage.
+Unusual papery seed pods follow after, extending the season of interest.
+A neat grower that forms small mounds of compact stems, this wildflower is excellent for the hot summer garden as it will thrive in sunny, dry growing conditions once established.
+Great for a rock garden.
 Leave the seed heads to encourage re-seeding.

 |Common Name||Large Flowered Stonecress|